123-reg general terms of service

 - You are the Registered Account Holder if you have purchased a service from 123-reg for yourself, for a Company or otherwise and control the management of the services.
 You may grant 123-reg the permission to store your registered card details for future payments or otherwise.
 You have the permission to purchase or cancel the Service(s) or any additional Service(s) that you have purchased.

 - A postal address framework developed by the Universal Postal Union (UPU) which can be used to verify a legitimate postal address.

 - "Intellectual Property Rights"

-- generally accepted standards and codes of practice for use of the internet including but not limited to sending bulk unsolicited email, mail bombing or impersonating another person, organisation or website
+- generally accepted standards and codes of practice for use of the internet including but not limited to a prohibition on sending bulk unsolicited email, mail bombing or impersonating another person, organisation or website

 - "Order Confirmation"

 - the order confirmation form(s) submitted by 123-reg to the Client by email or otherwise in writing for the provision of the Services, in response to the Client's order or request